tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 isolated, targeted tests at lowest levels; over slow, all encompassing end-to-end tests.

-In a lot of people, this raises the concern how to maintain the confidence that these lower level tests cover all the behaviour in the system, although not testing completely everything with end-to-end acceptance tests.
+For a lot of people, this raises the concern about how to maintain the confidence that these lower level tests cover all the behaviour in the system, although not testing completely everything with end-to-end acceptance tests.